AlbertngSeadragon/CSCI3100D3/README.md

 #### Usage

-Run the following command to start the server
+Run the following command to start the backend server

     npm run app